ntd284/Clearerio_assignment/README.md

 # Clearer Data Engineering Challenge

-## 1. If we provide services to Ecommerce Merchants, then in your opinion:
+## 1. Services for Ecommerce Merchants

-#### What kinds of data would be generated in an Ecommerce platform?
+#### kinds of data would be generated in an Ecommerce platform:

 ![db_diagram](images/db_diagram.png)